 From where he was manning the wheel, Izuku growled angrily at himself, his hands clenching and unclenching on the wheel.
 He was tied into place there, the wheels of his wheelchair tied down to the deck beneath, and although he could probably release himself easily enough, he knew that he had to stay on the wheel lest they lose the course.
 Being stuck here and seeing one of his friends suffering was infuriating.

 Hearing Kyoka’s shout, Momo bounded out of the hatch leading down into the ship, creating and tossing a coat to Jiro as she passed her by before picking Tsuyu up into a hug.
 From her back, there was a tearing noise as her shirt began to burst under pressure from beneath as a larger, more voluminous coat exploded out of her arms, back and neck to cover both herself and Tsuyu.
 Unlike the simple fur coat that she had tossed to Kyoka, this one looked more like a ski jacket, lined with fur on the inside but with an insulating layer on the outside.
-It was, in fact, just a larger version of the ski jacket that Momo had used for years and was even in her habitual red and black colors.
+It was, in fact, just a larger version of the ski jacket that Momo had used for years and was even in her usual red and black colors.

 Instantly, Tsuyu nuzzled closer into the warmth Momo was providing, breathing a sigh of relief as the cold began to fade away.
 “T, Thanks, Momo, kero.
 I hate the cold, kero…”